ng-Classic/ng-classic/aio/content/guide/providers.md

 For instance, some modules only work in the root module, such as the Router.
 The Router works with the global location object in the browser.

-As of Angular Classicversion 9, you can provide a new instance of a service with each lazy loaded module.
+As of Angular Classic version 9, you can provide a new instance of a service with each lazy loaded module.
 The following code adds this functionality to `UserService`.

 <code-example header="src/app/user.service.ts" path="providers/src/app/user.service.2.ts"></code-example>